barlage/land-data-utils/evaluation/data/smops/README.md

 SMOPS soil moisture

-Download information:
+Download information: SMOPS data was first downloaded from https://www.avl.class.noaa.gov/saa/products/search%3Fsub_id%3D0%26datatype_family%3DSMOPS, and then a shell script was used to extracted belended soil moisture and uncertainty only to reduce data size.

-Daily data for
+Daily data for 2018 - 2022

 Data are on a regular 0.25 degree global grid.